gtrafimenkov/docker-yandex-tank/readme.md

 ## How to use it

-Create appropriate configuration file (ammo-file) and launch the Yandex Tank with command like:
+Create appropriate configuration file (load-file) and launch the Yandex Tank with command like:

 ```
-docker run --rm -it -v $(pwd):/ammo gtrafimenkov/yandex-tank -c /ammo/ammo.ini
+docker run --rm -it -v $(pwd):/ammo gtrafimenkov/yandex-tank -c /ammo/load.ini
 ```

-Example of ammo.ini:
+Example of load.ini:

 ```
 [phantom]